thomasdavis/blah/packages/cli/README.md

 - `/config` - Access the current configuration
 - `/health` - Health check endpoint

+For detailed examples of how to test and interact with the SSE server, see the [MCP SSE Server Testing Guide](#mcp-sse-server-testing-guide) section below.

 #### List Tools (`blah mcp tools`)

 Lists all available tools from your configuration.